Farrell's Munster career on temporary hold amid legal case

 Farrell played for French Top 14 side Grenoble from 2014-2017 and has made 15 appearances for Ireland.

-A statement said the 29-year-old would not be involved with the club while "legal proceedings concerning his alleged involvement as a witness to an alleged crime in 2017".
+A statement said the 29-year-old would not be involved with the club while "legal proceedings concerning his alleged involvement as a witness to an alleged crime in 2017, are ongoing".

-"Munster Rugby and Chris Farrell have agreed that, with immediate effect, he will be stepping back from his involvement with the Munster squad," the statement read. whilst legal proceedings in France, concerning his alleged involvement as a witness to an alleged crime in 2017, are on-going.
+"Munster Rugby and Chris Farrell have agreed that, with immediate effect, he will be stepping back from his involvement with the Munster squad," the statement read.

 "As this is an active legal matter before the French courts, we have no further comment."